 Both genres claimed roots in the late-60s rock scene (metal from the mind-warping effects of psychedelic rock and proto-metal, while punk drew on the explosive energy of garage rock, proto-punks like The Stooges and MC5 and even art rock), but it was in the following decade that they truly began to take on an art-form and culture of their own.
 By the time 1980 rolled around the genres were freely intermingling, ultimately birthing scenes as diverse as hardcore, thrash, grindcore and even sludge as the lines became forever blurred.

 While perhaps not a definitive list (can anything truly be?), these albums marked turning points in punk history, shunning all notions of commercial appeal to instead revel in the most extreme musical boundaries.
-With that in mind, here are the 12 punk albums that changed the shape of heavy to come.
+With that in mind, here are the 12 heaviest punk albums that changed the shape of rock to come.

 1. Black Flag - Damaged (1981)

 When LA punks Black Flag recruited new singer Henry Rollins in 1981, they stumbled on the final missing ingredient that would push their music away from the late-70s punk explosion and firmly into the realms of the nascent hardcore punk scene emerging in the US.
 Rollins attacked the songs on the band's full-length debut Damaged with all the physical force and ferocity of an angry bear, helping typify much of what became a baseline for hardcore, taking the sheer visceral intensity of contemporaries like Bad Brains, Minor Threat and Circle Jerks and giving it a sense of physicality that perfectly reflected the new slam-dance craze emerging in punk circles.